-Springfield, Ohio, June 14, 2021 - Nine collegiate engineering teams gathered at Champions Park Lake at the Clark County Fairgrounds to compete in the 27th annual SOLAR SPLASH® competition in Springfield, Ohio, June 8-12.
+Springfield, Ohio, June 11, 2022 - Cedarville University reclaimed the title of World Champion of Collegiate Solar Boating when collegiate engineering teams gathered at Champions Park Lake at the Clark County Fairgrounds to compete in the 28th annual SOLAR SPLASH® competition in Springfield, Ohio, June 7-11.
 Sponsored by UPS Battery Center, SOLAR SPLASH provides a showcase for the students' innovative boat designs and gives awards for endurance, sprint, and slalom on-the-water events, plus awards for technical reports, video presentation, workmanship, and engineering design.
 SOLAR SPLASH is a sanctioned American Power Boat Association event.